-Why You Should Book A Trip To Detroit
+Why You Need To Forget Everything You've Heard And Book A Trip To Detroit

 Motor City, Detroit Rock City or The D are a few nicknames for this city, but a lot of people simply call it home.

 And even more people are noticing it as a top travel destination for 2017.

 There's just something about Detroit.
 The feeling you get walking downtown is unlike anything you've read in articles or profiles about this city.